German election: Afro-Germans hope for a better future – DW – 02/19/2025

 The hot topic: Migration

-Fekade Bekele, a development and economy expert from Berlin's Ethiopian community, meets us right at the steps to Bundestag.
+Fekade Bekele, a development and economy expert from Berlin's Ethiopian community, meets DW at the steps to Bundestag.
 He says the talk about migration issues is "some kind of campaign to get as many voters as possible."

 However, he emphasizes that migrants must take integration seriously.
 "If you talk, if you build friendships, this kind of hostility will be abolished," Fekade stresses.